Introduction to Theoretical Astrophysics

 4. Stellar Structure

-5. Equation of state (notes,slides)
+5. Equation of state (slides)

 6. Energy transport (notes,slides)